Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Calculating Pressure: A Fire Hose Nozzle

 Fire hoses used in major structure fires have inside diameters of 6.40 cm.
 Suppose such a hose carries a flow of 40.0 L/s starting at a gauge pressure of 1.62×106N/m21.62×106N/m2.
 The hose goes 10.0 m up a ladder to a nozzle having an inside diameter of 3.00 cm.
-Assuming negligible resistance, what is the pressure in the nozzle?
+Assuming negligible resistance, what is the initial water pressure at the base of the hose?

 Strategy